ApSense: Data-driven Algorithm in PPG-based Sleep Apnea Sensing: Experimental Setup

-For each dataset, we generate five development (training and validation sets) and test sets with the portion of the subjects at 80:20, respectively.
-The same prepared sets were repeatedly used to evaluate all models for a fair comparison.
-For each of the five datasets, each subject's samples must belong to either the development or the test set to preserve the predictive algorithms' subject-independent or calibration-free properties.
+For each dataset, we generate five development sets (training combined with validation sets) and test sets with the number of subjects at an 80:20 ratio, respectively.
+The same prepared sets are used to evaluate all algorithms for fair comparison, including in the benchmarking.
+Each subject's samples must belong to only one among the development and the test set for subject independence.
 Moreover, we ensure that the test set balances subjects with AHI $\le$ 15 and AHI $>$ 15 to reduce the bias evaluation affected by OSA's severity.

-First, we shuffle all the subjects' windows within the training and validation sets but not include the test sets, then conduct five-fold cross-validation.
-This inner-loop data split allowed the learning algorithm to search for the best collection of parameters.
-The best model from the training and validation sets is then selected to evaluate its performance on the test set.
-In summary, five inner folds stratified folds among the training and the validation sets.
-And five outer folds stratified between the inner folds and the test sets.
+In the first step of the algorithm optimization, we shuffle all the subjects' windows within each development set and then conduct five-fold cross-validation.
+Then, the best model from the development sets is selected to evaluate its performance on the test set.
+In summary, five inner stratified folds are among the development sets for training and validation.
+Then, five outer folds are stratified between the inner folds and the test sets.
+We call this evaluation scheme \emph{nested five-fold cross-validation}.
+As we generate five test sets, we can produce the corresponding evaluation metrics, including accuracy, macro F1 score, sensitivity, specificity, and area under the receiver operating characteristics (AUROC) per model per dataset.
+Then, the five values are aggregated and reported as an average percentage with standard deviation.